tdimeco/highlight/README.md

 ## How to build

-Once you install [CocoaPods](https://cocoapods.org/) on your system, run the following command in the project root directory.
-You may need to setup [NodeJS](https://nodejs.org).
+You need to setup [NodeJS](https://nodejs.org), then run:

 ```
-$ pod install
 $ npm install
 ```

-Open the workspace by double-clicking `Highlight.xcworkspace` then build it.
+Open the project by double-clicking `Highlight.xcodeproj` then build it.
 It should just work.

 ## Contribution